 All tire manufacturers will tell you that maintaining proper inflation pressure in tires is the single most important factor in extending tire life.

 Proper air pressure helps to distribute the weight of a school bus evenly across the tire’s tread pattern foot print, so the tire (and the bus) is at its most stable.
-When a tire is under-inflated or over-inflated, it loses stability, negatively affecting handling, cornering and stopping.
-Eventually the tire will also start to wear unevenly.
+When a tire is under-inflated or over-inflated, it loses stability, negatively affecting the handling, cornering and stopping.
+Eventually, the tire will also start to wear unevenly.
 Under-inflated tires tend to show wear on the outside edges of the tread, while over-inflated tires show wear down the middle of the tread.

 Maintain all tires at a fleet’s target inflation pressure, which should be based on the manufacturer’s application data book for the school bus axle load.
 An inflation pressure mismatch of greater than 5 psi, can result in the two tires of a dual assembly being significantly different in circumference, which will cause irregular wear and eventual tire loss.